elec-e8408-mini-project-2025/project-documentation/README.md

 While hiking session is active, the system MUST display travelled distance on display

+While hiking session is active, the system MAY display average speed on display

+While the hiking session is active the step count and travelled distance MUST update regularly

+The update frequency of hiking session information MAY be optimized with best effort based on hardware constraints

-While hiking session is not active, the system MAY display step count and travelled distance for last session on display
+While hiking session is not active, the touchscreen MAY display step count and travelled distance for last session on display

+While hiking sessin is active, the smartwatch touchscreen MAY display the current date (YYYY-MM-DD)

 ### Synchronize and store data with RPi via Bluetooth

-The smartwatch application MUST be capable of sending hiking data via Bluetooth to the web application on RPi
+The smartwatch application MUST be capable of sending step count and travelled distance via Bluetooth to the web application on RPi

+The smartwatch application MAY also send date of hike and average speed for each recorded hiking session

-The smartwatch application MUST be able to connect to RPi with hard coded MAC address
+The smartwatch application MUST be able to connect to RPi with MAC address that is hard coded to RPi

-The smartwatch application MAY be able to connect to RPi with Bluetooth discovery
+The smartwatch application MAY be able to connect to RPi with LilyGo enabling Bluetooth discovery

+The smartwatch application MAY be able connect to RPi by configured Wi-Fi connection

-The smartwatch application MAY be able to connect to RPi with Wi-Fi discovery
+The smartwatch application MAY be able to find RPi with Wi-Fi discovery

 ### Calculate estimated amount of calories burned during the session on RPi